yast/yast-installation/doc/control-file.md

 System Roles, if defined in the control file, are presented during the first stage of the installation.
 The user will select one of them and they will affect the proposed configuration of Partitioning and Software.

-Selected role can also define additional dialogs that is shown when given role is selected.
-It is common installation dialog with abort, cancel and next layout.
-It supports and use all parameters from GetInstArgs module.
-When going back, it will first shown last additional dialog and when going back through all additional dialogs, it will show again roles selection.
+A role can also define additional dialogs that are shown when a given role is selected.
+It is a common installation dialog with *Abort*, *Cancel* and *Next* buttons.
+It supports and uses all parameters from the **GetInstArgs** module.
+When going back, it will first shown the last additional dialog and when going back through all additional dialogs, it will show again the roles selection.

 They were requested in FATE#317481 and they are an evolution of the earlier concept of Server Scenarios used in SLE 11.